balena-io/balena-cli/INSTALL.md

 There are 3 options to choose from to install balena's CLI:

-* [Executable Installer](#executable-installer): the easiest method, using the traditional graphical desktop application installers for Windows and macOS (coming soon for Linux users too).
+* [Executable Installer](#executable-installer): the easiest method on Windows and macOS, using the traditional graphical desktop application installers.
-* [Standalone Zip Package](#standalone-zip-package): these are plain zip files with the balena CLI executable in them.
-Recommended for scripted installation in CI (continuous integration) environments.
+* [Standalone Zip Package](#standalone-zip-package): these are plain zip files with the balena CLI executable in them: extract and run.
+Available for all platforms: Linux, Windows, macOS.
+  Recommended also for scripted installation in CI (continuous integration) environments.
-* [NPM Installation](#npm-installation): recommended for developers who may be interested in integrating the balena CLI in their existing Node.js projects or workflow.
+* [NPM Installation](#npm-installation): recommended for Node.js developers who may be interested in integrating the balena CLI in their existing projects or workflow.

 Some specific CLI commands have a few extra installation steps: see section [Additional Dependencies](#additional-dependencies).